RubiconIII/pacman/README.md

-# pacman code for an in class assignment
+# Pacman code for an in class assignment.